sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - `time.Until` is used to get the time until a specified time.
 - `time.AfterFunc` is used to execute a function after a specified duration.
 - Use `Equal` to compare two `time.Time` values.
-- `time.Time` includes the usual constants for days of the week, months, etc.

 ### Monotonic time

 - Go uses a monotonic clock to measure time.
-- A monotonic clock is a clock that counts up from the start of the computer.
+- A monotonic clock is *a clock that counts up from the start of the computer*.

 ### Timers and timeouts